 One of the myths about having a good credit score is that you must carry a balance on your debt every month.
 This is not true.
-You’ll learn more about how we continue to maintain an 800 credit score despite being completely debt-free for two years if you read on.
+If you read on, you’ll learn more about how we maintain an 800 credit score despite being completely debt-free for two years.

 Our family followed the Dave Ramsey approach to becoming debt-free.
-Overall, I like his baby steps to achieving financial freedom.
+Overall, I like his baby steps toward achieving financial freedom.
 However, I don’t love all of his tactics.
-One tactic that I don’t like and think is dangerous is that you don’t need a credit score.
-If you eventually stop using debt completely after becoming debt-free, you will lose your 800 credit score.
+One tactic I don’t like and think is dangerous is that you don’t need a credit score.
+If you eventually stop using debt completely after becoming debt-free, you will lose your credit score.

 Ignoring your credit score seems silly to me in this day and age.
 Not having a credit score can prevent someone from getting a reasonable mortgage rate or a job.
-In addition, more companies these days are running credit checks on new employees.
+In addition, more companies are running credit checks on new employees.
 And while not having a credit score hopefully won’t keep someone from getting a job, it could factor into the decision and raise suspicion.
-Additionally, cell phone carriers or utility companies may run a credit check to determine if a deposit is needed.
+Cell phone carriers or utility companies may also run a credit check to determine if a deposit is needed.

 How We Built an 800 Credit Score

 About 15 years ago, I completed my undergraduate degree and was ready to take on the world.
 Now living on my own, trying to cut the financial cord from my parents, I realized that I needed to start building credit.
-But, as you may know, it can be difficult to start building new credit when you have none.
+But, as you may know, it can be challenging to develop new credit when you have none.

 My first credit card was a company card from Circuit City.
 My parents co-signed, and I bought a $1,200 television on credit.
-It was a 32″ HD television that I could buy today for about $150, brand new.
-Financing a tv isn’t the best idea, but I didn’t know better at the time.
-I was able to pay it off within 18 months before the zero percent interest promotion expired.
-I don’t recommend financing a television to start building your credit, but it was a start in my case.
+Financing a tv isn’t the best idea, but I didn’t know better then.
+I don’t recommend financing a television to build your credit, but it was a start in my case.

 My next step was to open a credit card at my bank.
-Once I had established some credit, my bank was willing to give me a card with a $500 credit limit.
+Once I had established some credit, my bank gave me a card with a $500 credit limit.
 I used this card exclusively for buying gas for my car for about two or three years.

 We eventually moved on to finance a car, get a mortgage, and expand the use of my credit cards.
 My wife ended up with about $50,000 in student loan debt, so by 2011, we were in six-figure debt with little savings.
 We were paying all kinds of bills to pay back our debt.